Enduring Principles/Changing Cuisine

 1. First we find the ingredients, then we create the menu.
 Not the other way around (although it would be far simpler).
 And as a result, our menu changes daily.
 This is no gimmick; it reflects our belief that no recipe is worth preparing with less-than-perfect ingredients.
 Each day we talk to our favorite local farmers and purveyors to ferret out the best of what is available.
 Once all of 15-20 meat, fish, and produce orders have been delivered, inspected, accepted (or rejected), Chef Tony Maws creates a menu for that evening.
 This approach takes far more effort — we’ve been called “fanatics,” “lunatics,” “masochistic” and worse — but we and our regular customers think it’s worth it.

 2. Mother Nature knows best.
-We don’t just talk the talk – we walk the walk and almost exclusively use ingredients that are considered “organic.”
-We buy seasonal ingredients from local farmers, who use natural, environmentally friendly methods.
+We don’t just talk the talk – we walk the walk and almost exclusively use seasonal ingredients from local farmers, who use natural, environmentally friendly methods.
 We believe that these ingredients are tastier and more nutritious.
 Our wine list reflects the same commitment with about 80% of our bottles from organic and biodynamic vineyards.
-And we are 100 percent committed to supporting sustainable agriculture, no matter what legal name it goes by.
+We are 100 percent committed to supporting sustainable agriculture, no matter what legal name it goes by.

 3. Our food and drinks sing off the same songsheet.
 Our cocktail menu shows the same creativity and seasonality that inspires our food.
 The recipes and infusions are all our own.
 Our commitment is to seasonality, small craft-oriented producers, and innovation – it starts with aperitif style cocktails before dinner, and moves through your beer or wine with dinner, to a straight spirit to follow.